 - i.
-If the said candidate is found guilty of any of the above offense classified in 5.6.2.1 a), depending on the nature of the offense the inquiry panel would recommend a 1 to 5 years suspension.
+If the said candidate is found guilty of the offense, depending on the nature of the offense the inquiry panel would recommend a 1 to 5 years suspension.
 1 year suspension would be imposed on candidates who commit offenses (a)ii, (a)vi, or (a)vii above; 3 year suspension would be given to candidates who commit offenses (a)1 or (a)iv above; and a 5 year suspension to candidates who are found guilty of examination offense (a)iii or (a)v. - ii.
-If the candidate is found guilty of any of the above offense classified in 5.6.2.1 b), depending on the nature of the offense the inquiry panel would recommend a penalty. - iii.
 Group Work and Assessment Offences: every student who is part of a group undertaking a piece of assessed work is required to take and will be deemed to have taken, individual as well as joint responsibility, for all the work submitted by the group.
 In particular, this includes individual as well as joint responsibility for any assessment offence committed whether by the student or any other student in the group.
 Any penalty applied in the event of an assessment offence will normally be applied to all members of the group.
-The two exceptions to the application of this penalty to all members of the group are: - 1. where a member of the group acknowledges, in writing, in accordance with published procedures, that he/she has committed an assessment offence; - 2. where the offence can be shown to have been committed by (a) specific member(s) of the group responsible for those sections of the work that are the subject of an assessment offence. - iv.
-CSA may take copies of students' work as is considered necessary or expedient for the detection of assessment offences. - v.
-The recommendation of the Inquiry Panel will be ratified by the Board of Academic Studies.
-There is no appeal procedure.
+The two exceptions to the application of this penalty to all members of the group are: - 1. -where a member of the group acknowledges, in writing, in accordance with published procedures, that he/she has committed an assessment offence; - 2. -where the offence can be shown to have been committed by (a) specific member(s) of the group responsible for those sections of the work that are the subject of an assessment offence. - iii.
+CSA may take copies of students' work as is considered necessary or expedient for the detection of assessment offences.